anthonymp13/comic-site/README.md

 # Comic Book Site - Advanced CSS

 ### Problem Statement:
-Develop a site based off of design specifications for my Advanced CSS class at Madison Area Technical College.
+Develop a site that displays a comic book and sneek peeks of upcoming releases.
+Designs were based off of design specifications that were provided for my Advanced CSS class at Madison Area Technical College.

 ### Project Technologies/Techniques
 * AAA Web Content Accessibility Guidelines